erikabarcott/profitbricks-sdk-groovy/Readme.md

 | lan | no | int | The LAN ID the NIC sits on. |
 | nat | no | bool | Indicates the private IP address has outbound access to the public internet. |

-After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `update` method directly.
+After retrieving a NIC, either by getting it by ID, or as a create response object, you can call the `update` method directly.

 ```
 n.dataCenter=dc.read(datacenterId)